meredityman/3DVilnius/README.md

 ![Default Output](Data/Renders/Example.png?raw=true "Default Output")

+### Sourcing Data

+The elevation data used in these examples was taken from the [Copernicus Land Monitoring Service - EU-DEM](https://www.eea.europa.eu/data-and-maps/data/copernicus-land-monitoring-service-eu-dem).

 ## Options

 You can specify a few options in the command line to control the output.
 You can view these like this.